Your cookie preferences

 A money transfer card is a type of credit card specifically designed to allow you to transfer cash directly into your bank account.
 This can be really useful if you want to clear your overdraft, pay off debts or pay an unexpected bill.

 Depending on the deal you get, you’ll be charged a fee and might have to pay interest.
 Some cards come with an introductory 0% offer, which means the transfer is interest-free for a set period.
 That’s why it’s important to shop around.
-There will be limits on how much you can transfer across - such as 80% or 90% of your credit limit - and, of course, you need a plan to pay off the credit card balance.
+There will be limits on how much you can transfer across - such as up to 95% of your credit limit - and, of course, you need a plan to pay off the credit card balance.

 Transferring money across is usually quick and easy.
 Once you’ve logged into your credit card account, look for a money transfer option.
 If you can’t find it, use the help pages, a chatbot or ring up the company.